mikes802/Marketing-Analytics-Case-Study/Script Check.md

 | 9     | 0.09      |
 | 10    | 0.1       |

+As expected, the value 1 now accounts for the first 2% of all values in the table.

 Just by saying this I now realize that is not what Danny was asking for.